Attraction (2017 film): Plot

 In order to get Shilk, Yulia goes to see her father, who interrupts his meeting with his officers when she informed him that she is pregnant with Hekon's child.
 She actually says this to distract him, so Hekon can disguise himself as a scientist and take Shilk from its container, and also because she was upset that he did not spend much time with her after her mother died.

 Yulia confesses her true feelings for Hekon in a phone call to Artyom, while Artyom arrives with his friends to beat up the alien.
 Hekon fights back, and when one of Artyom's friends tries to shoot Hekon, Ruslan is shot by accident instead.
 Artyom and one of his friends flee before the police would arrest them.
-He reports this incident to gather many supporters and form a group to attack Hekon's spaceship, and avenge Ruslan's death, for which he blames the alien.
+He reports this incident to gather many supporters and form a group to attack Hekon's spaceship, and avenge Ruslan's death, whom he blames the alien for causing it.
 In spite of his initial support, Piton sometimes expresses doubt on Artyom's goals.

 Artyom's group breaks through a police barricade, triggering several other robotic suits to come out and fight against the mob.
-Yulia and Hekon drive through the police barricade and the mob using an armored car to return him and Shilk back to their ship, while fending off against Artyom, who angrily rampages using Hekon's suit.
-Hekon defeats Artyom, but Artyom shoots him and Yulia with an AK-74.
+Yulia and Hekon drive through the police barricade and the mob using a military car to return him and Shilk back to their ship, while fending off against Artyom, who angrily rampages using Hekon's suit.
+Hekon defeats Artyom, but Artyom shoots him and Yulia with a dropped military rifle.
 Saddened by this, Colonel Lebedev follows several walking suits as they carry Yulia and Hekon to the spaceship, where its machinery uses water to nurse Yulia's injuries.
 The spaceship's computer also responds to Lebedev's questions about Hekon's mission to observe the Earth, as its warlike civilizations and history had made it very unsafe for interstellar contact.
 However, Yulia's love for Hekon, and her willingness to protect him, have caused the computer's authorities to rewrite the results of their study on Earth.

 Yulia, her father, and everyone else return to their daily lives, as the spaceship departs and releases excess water.
 Meanwhile, Artyom is arrested and presumably sent to a prison camp.

-The moral of the movie is vocalized by Yulia at the end: The truth is that one alien from far away trusted us more than we trust ourselves.
+The song of the movie is vocalized by Yulia at the end: The truth is that one alien from far away trusted us more than we trust ourselves.